-Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?
+7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?

 Certain occupations require the employer to request medical examination of the employee (eg, workers exposed to noise or certain chemicals).
-Apart from such statutory medical checks, an employer may only require a medical check if it is justified by the scope of work in question, otherwise a request for a medical check constitutes an inappropriate intrusion into the employee's privacy.
+Apart from such statutory medical checks, an employer may only require a medical check if it is justified by the scope of work in question and in relation to diseases which may be detrimental to other employees, otherwise a request for a medical check by the potential employer as to the physical condition of an applicant constitutes an inappropriate intrusion into the employee's privacy.
 The employer may only refuse to hire an applicant who does not submit a requested examination if such request is justified by the scope of the work.